January 17, 2019

 How to use JTBD to Uncover Unmet Needs

 Above are the 16 steps in the JTBD of getting to a destination on time.
-Job Steps are all the things a customer has to do to complete a job.
-Once we know the job steps, we identified the needs in each step to determine how customers struggle to get the job done.
-For example, customers need to determine the optimal sequence to make planned stops in a busy day.
+Job steps are all the things a customer has to do to complete a job.
+Once we know the job steps, we identify the needs in each step to determine how customers struggle to get the job done.
+For example, customers need to determine the optimal sequence to make planned stops on a busy day.

-Unmet needs in the job are the criteria
+Use unmet needs in the job as the criteria

-To determine if this is a struggle, the thrv team asked consumers in a survey how difficult it is for them to determine the optimal sequence to make planned stops.
-We determined the customer's struggle by calculating a customer effort score.
-And we used customer effort scores to identify an underserved segment of customers who all struggle to get the job done in the same way.
+To determine if this is a struggle, you can ask consumers in a survey how difficult it is for them to “determine the optimal sequence to make planned stops.”
+The results will give you a customer effort score for the need, and the percentage of respondents who say the need is difficult.
+You can use customer effort scores to identify an underserved segment of customers who all struggle to get the job done in the same way.

 How to Generate and Identify the Best Product Ideas - An Example Product Idea

-Let's use this unmet need to generate and judge new product ideas.
-How can we help consumers determine the optimal sequence to make planned stops faster and more accurately?n To help them determine the optimal sequence in their busy day, one idea was to create an assistant service.
-A customer could call a remote assistant who would have access to their calendar, assess their stops, routes, and likely arrival times.
+In our first idea, a customer could call a remote assistant who would have access to their calendar and assess their stops, routes, and likely arrival times.
 And then make recommendations to re-order their stops.
 We can score this idea using the speed and accuracy of satisfying the unmet needs with our Assistant Service features.
 And we can assess the likely resulting customer effort.

-Our second idea is called Sync & Optimize.
-This idea includes syncing with a user's calendar to determine the stops in their day.
-And to create an optimization algorithm that will factor in which stops can be moved, what the likely local traffic conditions will be at the time, and any atypical travel conditions like traffic or weather that may occur as the departure time approaches.
-The Sync & Optimize feature automatically and instantly optimizes the sequence of their planned stops.
+We’ll sync a user's calendar with our app to determine the stops in their day.
+We’ll then create an optimization algorithm that will factor in which stops can be moved, what the likely local traffic conditions will be at the time, and any atypical travel conditions like traffic or weather that may occur as the departure time approaches.
+All the user has to do is tap “Optimize,” and the Sync & Optimize feature automatically and instantly provides the optimal sequence of their planned stops.